 (c) At least one sensitivity must be a maximum customer benefit scenario.
 This sensitivity should model the maximum amount of customer benefits described in RCW 19.405.040(8) prior to balancing against other goals.

 (11) Portfolio analysis and preferred portfolio.
-The utility must integrate the demand forecasts and resource evaluations into a long-range integrated resource plan solution describing the mix of resources that meet current and projected resource needs.
+The utility must integrate the demand forecasts and resource evaluations into a long-range integrated resource plan solution describing the mix of resources that meet current and projected resource needs and the requirements of WAC 480-100-650(1)(a) and WAC 480-100-650(2).
 Each utility must provide a narrative explanation of the decisions it has made, including how the utility’s long-range integrated resource plan expects to:

 (a) Achieve the clean energy transformation standards in WAC 480-100-610(1)-(3) at the lowest reasonable cost;

 (b) Serve utility load, based on hourly data, with the output of the utility’s owned resources, market purchases, and power purchase agreements, net of any off-system sales of such resource;

+(c) meet the requirements of WAC 480-100-650(1)(a) and WAC 480-100-650(2);

-(c) Include all cost-effective, reliable, and feasible conservation and efficiency resources, using the methodology established in RCW 19.285.040, and demand response;
+(d) Include all cost-effective, reliable, and feasible conservation and efficiency resources, using the methodology established in RCW 19.285.040, and demand response;

-(d) Consider acquisition of existing renewable resources,
+(e) Consider acquisition of existing renewable resources,

-(e) in the acquisition of new resources constructed after May 7, 2019, rely on renewable resources and energy storage, insofar as doing so is at the lowest reasonable cost;
+(f) in the acquisition of new resources constructed after May 7, 2019, rely on renewable resources and energy storage, insofar as doing so is at the lowest reasonable cost;

-(f) Maintain and protect the safety, reliable operation, and balancing of the utility’s electric system, including mitigating over-generation events and achieving the identified resource adequacy requirement;
+(g) Maintain and protect the safety, reliable operation, and balancing of the utility’s electric system, including mitigating over-generation events and achieving the identified resource adequacy requirement;

-(g) Achieve the requirements in WAC 480-100-610(4)(c); the description should include, but is not limited to, (i) the long-term strategy and interim steps the utility will take to equitably distribute benefits and reduce burdens for highly impacted communities and vulnerable populations and (ii) the estimated degree to which benefits will be equitably distributed and burdens reduced over the planning horizon;
+(h) Achieve the requirements in WAC 480-100-610(4)(c); the description should include, but is not limited to, (i) the long-term strategy and interim steps the utility will take to equitably distribute benefits and reduce burdens for highly impacted communities and vulnerable populations and (ii) the estimated degree to which benefits will be equitably distributed and burdens reduced over the planning horizon;

-(h) Assess the environmental health impacts to highly impacted communities;
+(i) Assess the environmental health impacts to highly impacted communities;

-(i) Analyze and consider combinations of distributed energy resource costs, benefits, and operational characteristics including ancillary services, to meet system needs; and
+(j) Analyze and consider combinations of distributed energy resource costs, benefits, and operational characteristics including ancillary services, to meet system needs; and

-(j) Incorporate the social cost of greenhouse gas emissions as a cost adder as specified in RCW 19.280.030(3).
+(k) Incorporate the social cost of greenhouse gas emissions as a cost adder as specified in RCW 19.280.030(3).

-(12) Clean Energy Action Plan (CEAP).
+(12) Clean energy action plan (CEAP).
 The utility must develop a ten-year clean energy action plan for implementing RCW 19.405.030 through RCW 19.405.050.
 The CEAP must:

 (a) Be at the lowest reasonable cost;